nqhieu-gd/CS160TLP/Project/README.md

+This project is done with the contributions of 2 students: Tran Nhu Khai (25125045) and Nguyen Quang Hieu (25125043)

+How to compile the program:

 **Step 1:** Open terminal and navigate to this folder (Project).

 For example, if Project is in C:/Download and you are using Windows, call cd C:/Download/Project.